verdurin/virt-builder-scripts/README.md

 virt-builder-scripts
 ====================

-Scsripts to create VM images with virt-builder
+Scripts to create VM images with virt-builder